ifthikhan/blog-osaurs/posts/vimrcx-extending-vimrc-and-beyond.md

 ###Vim everywhere
 I work on multiple hosts every day.
 Laptop at home, laptop at work, desktop at work as well the virtual machine where most of the work related development takes place.
-All these instances have my [vimrc][rc] and moving from one to the other is a seamless experience!
+These instances have my [vimrc][rc] and moving from one to the other is a seamless experience!

 ###Customization craze